-We all know that hard use and abuse of most engines reduces longevity and reliability fast.
-Also, major engine modifications, tunes and cheap suspension lifts combined with oversized tires and heavy off-road accessories, all decrease engine longevity since it needs to work a lot harder to haul the extra weight around even when unladed.
+We all know that the hard use and abuse of most engines reduce longevity and reliability fast.
+Also, major engine modifications, tunes, and cheap suspension upgrades… or should I say downgrades, combined with oversized tires and heavy off-road accessories, all decrease engine longevity since it needs to work a lot harder to haul the extra weight around even when unladed.

 Even when you use the recommended oils and stick to the regular service intervals, won’t make up for abuse if it was sustained regularly for extended periods.
 However, if you look after your EcoBoost and treat it with respect, there is no reason why it shouldn’t reach 250 000 miles (400 000 km)

-Now since the EcoBoost is direct injection and forced induction, it is strongly recommended to change the engine oil at strict intervals and stick to the service schedule religiously.
-Make sure you use good synthetic oil that will help keep carbon build up down to a minimum.
+Now since the EcoBoost is a direct injection and forced induction, it is strongly recommended to change the engine oil at strict intervals and stick to the service schedule religiously.
+Make sure you use good synthetic oil that will help keep carbon build-up down to a minimum.

 3.5 EcoBoost Reliability

 The EcoBoost was a major engineering and technological step for Ford.
-It is “built Ford tough”, and is a sophisticated engine design which offers plenty of grunt to pull a load and run silky smooth on the highway.
+It is “built Ford tough”, and is a sophisticated engine design that offers plenty of oomph to pull a load and run silky smooth on the highway.
 It was a 6-cylinder that could perform like an 8-cylinder while using a lot less fuel.
-It’s a very well put together engine and fairly low on maintenance.
+It’s a very well-put-together engine and fairly low on maintenance.

 Now that’s pretty decent if you ask me!
 Perfect for hauling heavy loads or towing.